 Marangu Route

-The Marangu Route is the oldest and most traditional Kilimanjaro route.
-It is the only route that offers hut accommodation instead of camping.
+The Marangu Route is the oldest Kilimanjaro route and the only one that uses mountain huts instead of tents.

 Rongai Route